 Making it Easy for Visitors to Engage with you in Ways other than a Newsletter

 Getting an email address from a visitor is the most valuable thing you can get in a visit.
-However, many visitors are hesitant to provide their email address, but happy to follow interesting people on Twitter, Instagram, or other channel of choice.
-For those that have already subscribed to a newsletter, it provides a way for them to become even more deeply engaged with you.
+If a visitor isn’t ready to provider their email address, they may be happy to follow you on Twitter, Instagram, or other channel of choice.
+For those that have already subscribed to a newsletter, social media provides another way to engage.
 The more top of mind you are with your audience, the better.